 Named after the famous Russian ballerina Anna Pavlova, rumor has it the dish was invented when Pavlova was staying at a hotel in Wellington, New Zealand.
 This light dessert is made out of egg whites for a meringue-like crust and marshmallowy inside that tastes even better when topped with slices of fresh, colorful fruit.

 This sweet, gooey dessert is made with layers of crispy phyllo dough, chopped nuts (usually walnuts or pistachios) and covered in a syrupy glaze made from honey.
-While once considered a luxury available only to the wealthy, now baklava is found readily available anywhere from Greece to Turkey.
+While once considered a luxury available only to the wealthy, now baklava is found readily available anywhere in Greece.

 In Argentina, dulce de leche is sandwiched between two powdery cookies to create an “alfajor.”
 Alfajores originated in Spain but came to Latin America sometime during the mid-19th century.

 Meaning “pick-me-up” in Italian, this boozy, cake-like dessert is made with lady finger cookies soaked in liqueur, then layered between whipped cream mixed with mascarpone cheese.
 While many think of tiramisu as flavored with espresso and chocolate, in actuality the dish varies based on seasonal ingredients—you can find it made with strawberries or other berries during the summer.